University of Medicine and Dentistry of New Jersey: Tuition raise

-In July 2010, the UMDNJ Board of Trustees voted to raise tuition up to 21 percent for out-of-state students and up to 18% for in-state students.
+In July 2010, UMDNJ's board of trustees voted to raise tuition up to 21 percent for out-of-state students and up to 18% for in-state students.
 The changes occurred after medical students had already begun their clinical rotations, signed into housing agreements, and received their financial aid packages.
 Returning students received an additional bill after the academic year had already started.
 They had anticipated an increase of up to 4% based on historical data and their acceptance letters.
 However, Governor Chris Christie had passed a tuition cap of 4% for public universities on undergraduate tuition in 2010.
 In the students' eyes, the unprecedented increase in tuition was viewed as a way to make up a sudden financial deficit in UMDNJ's budget, though there was a lack of transparency by the UMDNJ Board of Trustees and President Denise Rodgers at the time.

 Dissolution

 On 1 July 2013, UMDNJ was dissolved under legislation passed by the New Jersey state legislature on 28 June 2012 and signed by Chris Christie in August.
+University Hospital became an independent organization.
+Rowan University took over the School of Osteopathic Medicine.
+The other component schools were taken over by the Rutgers University system.

+The School of Pharmacy was not part of the transfer, as it had been part of Rutgers University since 1927.